Dates: 14 February – 24 April 2025

 So, wander through the fragmented realities, let yourself be drawn into alternate histories, and confront impossible futures.
 But most importantly, ask questions.
 This exhibition is as much about discovery as it is about dialogue – between humans, machines, and the possibilities yet to come.

-This exhibition can also be viewed from the comfort of your own home, school, or college via a VR headset.
-Find out more and book your space.
+This exhibition can also be viewed from the comfort of your own home, school, or college via a VR headset in our virtual exhibition space.

 Exhibition development team